Snipaste/feedback/docs/faq.md

 # FAQ

-1. Snipaste cannot start / crashes / is not responding / configs are not saved ……
+1. Snipaste cannot start / crashes / is not responding / settings are not saved ……

   Please refer to [troubleshooting](https://docs.snipaste.com/#/troubleshooting).